 Contact dermatitis is "dermatologist-speak" for a red, itchy rash that develops after skin has been exposed to an irritant.

-Irritants can be a new soap, laundry detergent, personal care product or a plant like poison ivy or oak.
+Irritants can be a new soap, laundry detergent, personal care product or a plant like poison ivy or poison oak.
 But, when it comes to bellybutton itching, the most common irritant is nickel.

 "Pant buttons are usually made out of nickel, and can create a round rash where it touches the skin," says Jennifer Gordon, MD, a board-certified dermatologist with Westlake Dermatology in Austin, Texas.
+The irritation can also occur above or below the bellybutton — anywhere the pant button (or even a belt buckle) sits most often.

 Start by pinpointing what might be causing the rash and avoiding it to stop your skin from getting further irritated.